How to find a good SaaS lawyer

 4. Legal communication skills

-• A SaaS lawyer is one that will need to work with you, your sales team and your customers.
-They should be able to clearly communicate complex legal concepts to you and your team in a way that is easy to understand.
-One of the key things to check here is whether or not they are able to enable your sales team with clear communication for push back against customers legal requests.
-If they are hesitant to get on a call with the customers legal team this should be a bit of a red flag, it’s often the fastest was to problem solve.
+• A SaaS lawyer will need to work with you, your sales team, and your customers.
+They should be able to communicate complex legal concepts to you and your team in a way that is easy to understand.
+One of the key things to check here is whether or not they can enable your sales team to clear communication for pushback against customers’ legal requests.
+If they are hesitant to get on a call with the customer’s legal team this should be a bit of a red flag, it’s often the fastest way to problem-solve.
 They should also be responsive and accessible to answer any questions you may have.

 5. Organized